-What is Historicorp?
-HistoriCorps conducts a “hands-on” field program in historic preservation, which undertakes rehabilitation projects on buildings situated on publicly accessible lands around the country using a largely volunteer workforce.
+HistoriCorps is a “hands-on” field program that takes on historic rehabilitation projects around the country using a largely volunteer workforce.

 What will be done?

 Starting September 9th-October 4th eight students will work to repair old buildings to their former glory.
 Projects will be split up and assigned daily to small groups.
 The scope of work will range from window and masonry work to roofing, including thousands of feet of wood shingles.
 As volunteers will work alongside field staff to contribute to the preservation of several buildings!

 1. Alfred State College revolves around the implementation of hands on learning.
 What better way to really get this experience than to travel across the country to work on something in our curriculum.
 Learning in the field teaches us things that just can't be taught in a class room.
 Historicorps is a reputable organization that has partnered with Alfred State for years and their success record speaks for itself.
 They are dedicated in providing the learning atmosphere to not only teach students, but get them to interact in every step of the building process.

 2. Construction is becoming a lost trade, the hard work and precision in this trade seems to be deterring people from wanting to do it for a living.
 Alfred State wants to change this and illustrate the variety of paths a student can take in the building trades field.
 The trip to Oregon revolves around restoring historical structures.
 This is very different than constructing a new home.

 3. We are preserving history.
 We are helping a state part stay in business and bringing pride and satisfaction to not only the park, but the students and people involved in the restoration process.
 This trip is more than just restoring old buildings.
 This experience teaches us hard work, community service and builds character.
 These memories will stick with us for a lifetime.